Bernie Worrell talks vintage synths, ELP, Parliament/ Funkadelic, Talking Heads and more

 "That was fun because they worked similarly in the studio to what P-Funk did, going in and jamming and having songs come out from that.
 Or there would be a part arranged and we'd build it up with overdubs.
 They were P-Funk fans.
 I found out that they used to sneak into P-Funk shows when they were art students in Providence.

 "They were a good bunch.
 Dave is a genius and a conceptualist like George Clinton.
 He's very shy, but on stage he's extroverted.
 Chris and Tina were shy, too, but they're more outgoing than David.
 Chris was a sweetheart, and Tina was the mom of the group.
 She'd always tell people.
-'You smoke too much,' even thought she smoked, too.
+'You smoke too much,' even though she smoked, too.
 [Laughs] Jerry Harrison and I are real close.
 We're always seeing each other."

 Several years after the Talking Heads, you worked with the Pretenders.
 How was that?